JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * people who haven't reviewed a journal article value journal articles less and everything else more than people who have
 * *nothing significant at p = 0.01

+* Scaramozzino (2012) \cite{scaramozzino_study_2012} survey of 131 tenure-track faculty at a teaching-oriented university (Cal Poly)
+>Over 65 percent of respondents believe it is important that they openly share their data and that their colleagues do the same.
+Of those who be- lieve it is important, fewer than half (48%) report always or frequently sharing data with those outside their research group.

+*Kim (2012) \cite{kim_insitutional_2012} interviewed 25 researchers about data sharing.
+* *15 of them mentioned credit/reputation as a benefit.
+* *methods mentioned: on request/email, personal website, external repository, supplemental material

+* Differences in actual and reported behavior: Ceci (1988) surveyed 57 "nonacademic scientists working in both the private and the public sectors at places like the Centers for Disease Control, the National Insitutes of Health, and various research hospitals" and found that 87% reported routinely honoring requests for data, but "59% claimed that their colleagues were not prone to sharing their data, even when they were obtained with the benefit of federal funds." \cite{ceci_scientists_1988}